Senate President Ty Masterson and Kansas Republicans just voted to send men into ladies’ bathrooms

 Everyone will be confused

 Even those who try to do the right thing, both by their own morals and the law, will find themselves uncertain of the correct path.
 If a mother needs to take her 11-year-old autistic son into the women’s bathroom, who will stand in her way?
-The bill bans her from doing so.
+The bill appears to ban her from doing so.

-Supporters will say the law intends nothing of the sort.
-But who decides that?
+Supporters will say the legislation intends nothing of the sort.
+But who decides?
 And how can a public employee know for sure?

-The entire legislation leaves municipalities grasping for answers.
-Republican lawmakers have shown they have no interest in answering them, or in explaining how millions of dollars in new costs might be covered.
+SB 244 leaves counties and municipalities grasping for answers.
+Republican lawmakers have shown they have no interest in providing those answers, or in explaining how millions of dollars in new costs might be covered.

-Legislators may truly believe that Kansas needs this law.
-They may truly believe that we will all benefit from these restrictions.
+Legislators may truly believe that Kansas needs this bill.
+They may truly believe that we will all benefit from its restrictions.
 Fine.

-But how many lawmakers understand all of the problems I’ve listed above?
-How many of them have admitted in private that the bill is a mess and almost certainly going to be overturned by judges?
-What’s more, how many of them have decided to vote for it regardless, reasoning that they don’t want to face the wrath of Masterson or House Speaker Dan Hawkins?
+But how many lawmakers understand all of the problems listed above?
+How many of them have admitted in private that the bill is a mess and almost certain to be voided by courts?
+What’s more, how many of them have decided to vote for it regardless, groveling to Masterson and House Speaker Dan Hawkins?

 I don’t know the answers to all these questions.
 But we haven’t seen many profiles in courage thus far.